Hovercraft-Studio/oversite/README.md

   - If "sender" is "tablet", then the heartbeat should be "tablet_heartbeat" - the heartbeat is matched with the sender ID and the monitor has extra visibility in the client list

 ### Web Components

-You can choose a differen picocss theme and replace the `shared/css/pico.css`: https://picocss.com/docs/version-picker

 Here's a list of web components used in the frontend apps.
 Each may have optional attributes to customize the behavior of the component.